SalemMorelli/DataCamp---R-language/README.md

 The data frame data_maruti is already loaded in the workspace, so you can start without having to call the read.csv() function.

 ## Exercise 8
+### Vector Operations
+Vector operations in a data frame allow row-wise operation across columns.
+So if you want to add rows in two columns, col1 and col2, simply doing a col1+col2 will give you a new vector with the same number of elements as the input columns had, and containing the row-wise sum of these input elements.
+It is essential that the length of input variables is the same in this respect.

+You can try a few vector operations on the console to the right.
+The following vectors are available in the workspace:

+a <- c(1:10)
+b <- rep(1,10)   # a vector of length 10 containing 1s.
+c <- 2   # this is also a vector!
+d <- c(0,5)
+You can try the following combinations to see how vector operations work:

+a+b
+a-b
+b/a
+a*c
+b-c
+However, you can try anything else you fancy.
+You can, for example, try to combine different operations.
+Practicing in R is the best way to understand how functions work!

+Another very important concept here is recycling.
+Whenever you want to do vector operations on vectors of different lengths, the values of the shortest vector get recycled.
+For example, if you want calculate the difference of c and d, as c-d, the result is the vector c(2, -3).
+Because the vector c contained only one value, while the vector d contained two, the value of c got recycled.
+In essence, the substraction c(2,2) - c(0,5) happened, with R dealing with the recycling for you.

+Similarly, b + d will result in the recycling of the vector d, since it contains only 2 elements while b contains ten.
+Try it out in the console and be amazed!

+With this new knowledge, determine which the following statements is true about

+e <- a - c(0, a[1:9]).

 ## Exercise 9
 ## Exercise 10
 ## Exercise 11